Todor-Gatev/Todor-Gatev/README.md

 ### Hi there 👋
-I'm a Python/JS Full Stack Web Developer side_sticker

-🌱 I'm majoring in Informatics at New Bulgarian University 💻 Currently working as Full Stack Developer at DevPunks 👨‍🏫 I'm a lecturer at Softuni and New Bulgarian University ⚡ Fun fact: I love to play guitar and solve rubik's cube

 <!--
 **Todor-Gatev/Todor-Gatev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.